-The discovery process is the part of a workers compensation claim where each side – the worker and the insurance company – seeks to find out more information in preparation for the hearing.
+The discovery process is the part of a workman’s compensation claim where each side – the worker and the insurance company – seeks to find out more information in preparation for the hearing.

 The insurance company’s discovery process will normally involve three aspects, for which each client will be prepared: interrogatories, depositions, and an independent medical examination.
 The insurance company’s attorney will send interrogatories (written questions) to the injured worker, which must be answered.
 As your attorney, I will prepare these answers with information you have provided.